Solar Energy Incentives in WA: What Were Curtailed or Canceled?

 5. Tariffs on Imported Solar Panels

 Going back to his first term, Trump imposed 30% tariffs on imported solar panels (phasing to 15%).
-This move increased costs for solar installations and triggered the cancellation or postponement of billions in solar projects—shaking investor confidence and hurting industry growth.
+This move increased costs for solar installations, impacting both roof-mounted and ground-mounted solar systems, and triggered the cancellation or postponement of billions in solar projects, shaking investor confidence and hurting industry growth.
+Higher costs could slow the adoption of solar power for homeowners and businesses.

 6. Funding Freezes and Uncertain Enforcement